 In-Hospital Prescription Refills: Please give us at least 24 hours notice when refills are needed.

-When is the best time to spay or neuter my pet?
+Spay and Neuter: When is the best time to spay or neuter my pet?
 We recommend spaying or neutering every pet, and we recommend spaying or neutering your non-breeding pet around 6 months.
 This recommendation may vary based on each individual pet.
-Please schedule an appointment to discuss spaying or neutering your pet with one of our veterinarians.
+Please schedule an appointment with one of our veterinarians to discuss spaying or neutering your pet.

 Doesn’t the fecal sample test for heartworms?
 No. Heartworm disease is a blood-borne disease that is transmitted through mosquitoes.
 A simple blood test will confirm whether or not your dog has heartworm disease.